Christmas in Switzerland

 Here and there, windows are dressed up as advent calendars.
 Twinkly lights appear on garden fences, on houses and once in a while a glittering Christmas tree twinkles in the front yard or a candle lit crib in the house entrance exudes a magical light.

 Christmas lighting appears end of November.
 Huge Christmas trees go up in cities and shop windows are dressed to sell.
-Ice ranks get set up, the smell of roasted chestnuts fills the air and the Christmas hoopla begins.
+Ice rinks get set up, the smell of roasted chestnuts fills the air and the Christmas hoopla begins.
 In general, our Christmas displays might be a tad less showy and dramatic, and especially visitors from North America might find it a bit understated albeit charming.

 And of course, it's not only time for buying presents, it's especially the time for crafting them.
 Making candles, designing cards, carving wood, knitting stuff or using things from the pantry for edible presents - there's no limit to the imagination and I think all of us cherish them.

-Home baked tempting treats are still very much a tradition.
+Home baked treats are still very much a tradition.
 It was also fun for us kids because it was the only time during the year we were allowed to eat cookie tough until our stomachs hurt.
-Later, the kitchen was filled with grandchildren, all covered in flour and eager to produce the best cookies.
+Later, my mother's kitchen was filled with grandchildren, all covered in flour and eager to produce the best cookies.
 And the next generation is already lining up to learn from Great-grandma.

 Samichlaus is the name for Sankt Nikolaus in the German speaking part of Switzerland, Père Noël or Saint Nicolas in French speaking cantons, San Nicola in the Italian speaking regions and Son Niclau in Rumantsch.
 He visits the children in private homes on December 6 but is also often part of the Christmas Markets between December 4th and December 6th.

-In catholic regions, he's clad in elaborate read traditional cloths and Bishop's mitre, and accompanied by helpers.
+In catholic regions, Santa is clad in elaborate read traditional cloths and Bishop's mitre, and accompanied by helpers.
 In preponderantly protestant areas, the Samichlaus is dressed in simple black or red garments.
 But all share a huge white beard flowing down their chest.
 Some are accompanied by a helper called "Schmutzli" and a donkey, carrying the big jute bag.

 We always anticipated his arrival with excitement but also with a bit of a heavy heart.
 Would he know that we had behaved badly during the year?
 Of course, we knew our noughties, but did he?
 He didn't just bring a jute bag full of oranges, apples, nuts in shells, cholate and gingerbread Santas, he also carried a "Pfitze" made of soft fir twigs and bound like a witches' broom.
 Lucky us, our Santa never used it.
 We just got lovingly scolded for our misbehaviors.
 With a twinkle in his eyes he made us promise to behave next year.
 We then had to hold his hand and recite our Samichlaus verse or sing a song to him before we finally got regaled with the goodies.